yayaduckd/uwaka/README.md

-Zig Version: `0.12.0`
+Zig Version: `0.15.2`

-Currently only Linux is supported efficiently, but uwaka is still usable on systems with POSIX-compatible filesystems including Windows and macOS.
+Currently only Linux is supported efficiently, but uwaka is still usable on systems with other filesystems including Windows and macOS through manual file monitoring.

+`uwaka` does not currently work with vim/neovim through the inotify backend, please download/compile the manual file monitoring backend instead.

 🦆